How to Play Crazy Pineapple Poker online

 Online Texas Hold’em Poker ♠ Online Omaha Poker

-The rules of Crazy Pineapple Poker are similar to regular Hold’em except
+The rules of Pineapple are similar to regular Hold’em except

 1. The player is initially dealt one extra hole card, and